flyteorg/flyte/docs/user_guide/customizing_dependencies/imagespec.md

 pyflyte run --remote --image image.yaml image_spec.py wf
 ```

+## Build the image without registering the workflow
 If you only want to build the image without registering the workflow, you can use the `pyflyte build` command.

 ```